hbattat/cs598-dlh-project/notebook/notebook.md

-1. Preprocessing stage applies the [MIMIC-III Benchmarks](https://github.com/YerevaNN/mimic3-benchmarks/) workflow.
-2. Training Platform: Google Colab  Premium & Google Drive

 # Reproducibility Summary

-We reproduced the stagenet result.
-The error of our result compared with the original paper are AUPRC 0.9%, AUROC 0.4%, min(Re,P+) 6%
+We have successfully replicated the results of the StageNet model on the MIMIC-III decompensation risk prediction task, with only minor deviations from the original paper: AUPRC by 0.9%, AUROC by 0.4%, and min(Re, P+) by 6%.

-We consider it as a success reproduction result.
-Other than that, we run the abalation test which removed the convolution module of the model, the result shows the convolution module has a large impact of the StageNet performance.
+Furthermore, we conducted an ablation test by removing the convolution module from the model.
+Our findings indicate that the convolution module significantly impacts the StageNet's performance.
+Additionally, we tuned the model's hyperparameters, including hidden dimension and chunk size, and observed a decrease in model performance with reduced hyperparameter values.
+However, the effect on AUROC was minimal.
+We also generated a small sample dataset to validate different parameter settings.

+To ensure reproducibility, we followed the MIMIC-III benchmark preprocessing steps.
+We utilized the Google Colab premium platform for training and testing purposes.

 # Overview of the data